panoptes/panoptes.github.io/hardware/camera_box.md

 ## Dovetail rail
-* Start with the dove tail rail (EQD6) and the corresponding technical drawing.
+* For this part please refer to the technical drawing for the [Dovetail]({{ site.url }}/tech_drawings/Dovetail.PDF).

-* Mount the dovetail rail upside down in the vice (use rags so that the rail does not get scratched).
+* Mount the dovetail rail (EQD6) upside down in the vice (use rags so that the rail does not get scratched).
 * Put a 7 mm drill bit in the cordless drill.
 Carefully drill out the central hole.
 Note, you need to place a strong force on the drill, hold it tightly and be careful as it may get stuck.
 If you have access to a drill press use it.
 * Slowly step up the drill bit size until the central hole is 15 mm in diameter.

+{% include picture.html src="camera_box/002.jpg" src2="camera_box/001.jpg" caption="Left: Dovetail railing before drilling.
+Right: Dovetail rail after being attached to the camera box.
+Notice the 15 mm central hole." %}

+{% include question.html text="Do we still do the steps below?" %}

 * From the dovetail technical drawing, it can be seen that there are two counter bored holes at 35.5 mm and 185.5 mm from the end of the rail.

 {% include note.html text="Counter bored means the hole hides the head of a typical socket head screw." %}